Lesson video

 But after this, the empire went into a general decline.

-The Byzantine Empire faced internal problems such as differences in how to practise Christianity and violent political changes.
+The Byzantine empire faced internal problems such as differences in how to practice Christianity and violent political changes.

-And by the 11th century, the Byzantines faced the threat of invasion from Germanic and Slavic tribes in Europe and Arabic Muslims and Seljuk Turks in Asia.
+And by the 11th century, the Byzantines faced the threat of invasion from Germanic and Slavic tribes in Europe and Arabic Muslims and Soldier Turks in Asia.

 Thank you very much for joining me today.